buxxi/scripts/README.md

 - tomatobandwidth_to_rrd.py : connects to a router running tomato firmware and writes the current bandwidth usage to a local rrd-file
 - monitors.py : script for quickly changing the layout when using multiple monitors
 - mpris2_websocket.py : server that exposes mpris2 dbus control for a machine over websocket
+- mpris2_lcd.py : client that connects to the server mentioned above for displaying a the currently playing on a lcd using a raspberry pi
+- mpris2_ir-remote.py: client that connect to the server mentioned above for controlling a player with an ir remote